weaveworks-liquidmetal/site/docs/guides/flintlock.md

 title: Flintlock
 ---

-Instructions on how to provision hardware to run Flintlock services.
+API docs and instructions on how to provision hardware to run Flintlock services.

+## API docs

+Flintlock is a gRPC service with an HTTP gateway.

+The proto API can be found [here][proto-api].

+The HTTP API can be found <a href="/flintlock-api" target="_blank">here</a>.

 ## Server configuration